ndowler/tripper2/memory-bank/productContext.md

 ---

-**Remember:** Tripper is not about having every feature.
+**Remember:** Trailblazer is not about having every feature.
 It's about having the *right* features, executed perfectly, with uncompromising speed and simplicity.